Site map

 Chronology of the Rus-M launch vehicle development for the PPTS (PTK-NP) spacecraft:

 2009 Feb.
-14-16: The Federal space agency, Roskosmos, accepts proposals from the industry for the development of the PPTS launch vehicle.
+14-16: The Federal space agency, Roskosmos, accepts bids from the industry for the preliminary development of the PPTS launch vehicle.

-2009 March 16: Roskosmos representatives unseal proposals for the development of the PPTS launch vehicle.
+2009 March 16: Roskosmos representatives unseal bids for the development of the PPTS (Rus-M) launch vehicle.

-2009 March 19: Roskosmos formally names TsSKB Progress a winner of the tender for the development of the launch vehicle for the next-generation spacecraft.
+2009 March 19: Roskosmos formally names TsSKB Progress the winner of the tender for the development of the launch vehicle for the next-generation spacecraft.

 2009 April 10: Roskosmos signs a contract with TsSKB Progress for the preliminary design phase, EP, of the development of the launch vehicle complex, RKK, for the Vostochny cosmodrome.

-2009 July 8-10: Key participants in the Rus-M project held a Scientific Technical Council, NTS, at TsSKB Progress in Samara, which finalized the preliminary design development schedule.
+2009 July 8-10: The key participants in the Rus-M project hold a Scientific Technical Council, NTS, at TsSKB Progress in Samara, which finalizes the preliminary design development schedule.

 2009 Sept.
-22: Council of Chief Designers for the Rus-M project held its first meeting in Samara.
+22: The Council of Chief Designers for the Rus-M project holds its first meeting in Samara.

-2010 January: Council of Chief Designers for the Rus-M project held a meeting in Samara.
+2010 January: The Council of Chief Designers for the Rus-M project meets in Samara.

-2010 September: A preliminary design of the launch vehicle for the PPTS system to be completed.
+2010 September: A preliminary design of the launch vehicle for the PPTS system to be completed (as of the 2009 schedule).

 Bookmark and Share